 One of the beauties of a natural burlap sack planter—besides its rustic look and inexpensive price tag—is its short lifespan.
 They last one or possibly two seasons, after which they break down and return to the soil.
 At that point, you can start over with a new burlap sack planter—or not.
 And as long as you don’t fill a burlap sack planter with soil more than, let’s say halfway, you can (carefully) relocate it.

 A raised bed requires a longer-term plan.
 I love my hugelkultur raised beds—I am obsessed with them—but I can’t easily move them.
-And now that we’ve put them together and filled them with branches and soil and compost and mulch and seeds and plants, even as I now realize shade-loving plants must go where I had planned to grow tomatoes, I doubt we’ll disassemble and relocate any beds any time soon.
+And now that we’ve put them together and filled them with branches and soil and compost and mulch and seeds and plants, even as I now realize shade-loving plants must go in one where I had planned to grow tomatoes, I doubt we’ll disassemble and relocate any beds any time soon.

 As for plastic planters, plastic’s indestructible properties demand the kind of long-term commitment I’m not willing to make.
 Even if I did buy a bunch of plastic planters, later decided I didn’t like the look of them and unloaded them onto someone else, they will never really go away.
 Plastic is forever.